- Places to Explore

 - German Phrases

-Sylt (pronounced ts-oo-lt) is a long, narrow island (38 km [24 mi] by as little as 220 yards) of unspoiled beaches and marshland off the western coast of Schleswig-Holstein and Denmark.
-Famous for its clean air and white beaches, Sylt is the hideaway for Germany's jet set.
+Sylt (pronounced ts-oo-LT) is a long, narrow island (38 km [24 miles] by as little as 220 yards) of unspoiled beaches and marshland off the western coast of Schleswig-Holstein and Denmark.
+Famous for its clean air and white beaches, Sylt is the hideaway for Germany's rich and famous.

 A popular activity here is Wattwanderungen (walking in the Watt, the shoreline tidelands), whether on self-guided or guided tours.
 The small villages with their thatch-roof houses, the beaches, and the nature conservation areas make Sylt one of the most enchanting German islands.

 Sylt at a Glance